gussXX/gussXX/README.md

       <a href="https://link1.com">
         <img src="./assets/img1.png" width="250" />
       </a>
+      <p><b>Projeto 01</b><br>is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s</p>
     </td>
     <td style="border: none">
       <a href="https://link2.com">
         <img src="./assets/img1.png" width="250" />
       </a>
+      <p><b>Projeto 01</b><br>is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s</p>
     </td>
     <td style="border: none">
       <a href="https://link2.com">
         <img src="./assets/img1.png" width="250" />
       </a>
+      <p><b>Projeto 01</b><br>is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s</p>
     </td>
   </tr>
 </table>